10 Proven Techniques for De-Escalating Difficult Customer Situations

 3. Use the “Name, Acknowledge, Reassure” Technique

-• Acknowledge their frustration: Saying “I totally get why this is frustrating” is more powerful than saying “I understand your concern.”
-Why?
-Because it shows real empathy.
+• Acknowledge their frustration: “I totally get why this is frustrating.”

-• Reassure them that you’re here to help: Customers want to know they’re not fighting against you—they want to feel like you’re in this together.
-Simple phrases like “I’m here to fix this for you” or “Let’s get this sorted out” make a huge difference.
+• Reassure them you’re here to help: Phrases like “I’m here to fix this for you” or “Let’s get this sorted out” show commitment.

 4. Match Their Energy, But Stay in Control